Continuous-time state-space methods for d18O and d13C in the Cenozoic Era

 The data set employed in this paper is provided in the study by \cite{westerhold2020}, where $\delta^{18}$O and $\delta^{13}$C measurements from 34 different studies are collated and harmonized in a single data file.
 This file contains 24321 time-stamped lines.
-The time stamps range from 67.10113 million years ago (MYA) to 0.000564 MYA.
+The time stamps range from 67.101133 million years ago (Ma) to 0.000564 Ma.
 In this paper, we ignore uncertainty in the time stamps.
-We order the observations such that the series start at -67.10113 million years and end at -0.000564 million years.
-Of the 24321 time stamps, 23722 are unique, meaning that there are 599 time stamps with more than one observation on either or both of the series.
+Accounting for the uncertainty in the dating of the observations is beyond the scope of the present study and is left for future research.
+We order the observations such that the series start at -67.101133 million years and end at -0.000564 million years.
+Of these 24321 observations, only 23722 fall on distinct time stamps; the difference of 599 arises because some time stamps carry more than one observation (up to four; see below), on either or both series.